Rain or Shine (TV series)

 Rain or Shine (Korean: 그냥 사랑하는 사이) is a 2017 South Korean television series starring Lee Jun-ho and Won Jin-ah, with Lee Ki-woo and Kang Han-na.
 It is about people's love, hope, and dreams despite their painful past.
-It aired as JTBC's first series on Mondays and Tuesdays at 23:00 (KST) time slot from December 11, 2017 to January 30, 2018.
+It aired on JTBC from December 11, 2017 to January 30, 2018, every Monday and Tuesday at 23:00 (KST).

 Synopsis

 The story of two individuals who lost their loved ones in a tragic accident and try to carry on with their lives as if they are not in pain.
 Throughout that time, they slowly fall in love.